lennyleadership/code_cokbuk/content.en/docs/01_R_codes/07_data_frame_reoganization/01_transpose_from_wide_to_long.md

 ---
 weight: 1
-title: From Wide to Long
+title: To Transpose from wide to Long
 authors: Lenny
 categories: null
 tags: